EddieBreeg/aes/README.md

 Couldn't more straightforward: this is a C/C++ implementation of the Advanced Encryption Standard, as defined in the [FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf).

 Optimizations have been made, as suggested in the original [AES Proposal: Rijndael article](http://www.cryptosoft.de/docs/Rijndael.pdf).
+Note, however, that this implementation (currently) doesn't make use of the AES instruction sets available on various CPUs.

 ## C Interface